vshn/k8ify/README.md

 Note that both the `refs` and `vars` fields are optional, but allow you to control the tests:

 - `refs` will make the test run `k8ify` for each of the provided values.
 If no `refs` is defined, `k8ify` will be run once for this environment with an empty `ref` value.
 - `vars` can contain environment variables that are ADDED to the ones that are already set within the testing environment.
-If your compoose file makes use of any environment variables, make sure to add them here for reproducability.
+If your compoose file makes use of any environment variables, make sure to add them here for reproducibility.

-To actually run the tests, run `go test` in the root of the repository.
+To actually run the tests run `go test` in the root of the repository.

 ## License